PACE-challenge/pacechallenge.org/2026/index.md

 3. a "lower-bound" track, also with two trees per instance -- the aim is to reach an approximate solution quickly

 ## Scoring
+The scoring functions are applied for the final evalution of the submitted solvers.
+Please note that the scoring on [optil](https://optil.io) deviates for technical reasons.

 ### Exact track
 Every correctly solved instance awards 1 point.
 Whenever a solver does not finish an instance in time (time + grace limit exceeded), this instance awards 0 points.